 The threshold for marking Explicit Congestion Notification (ECN) bits in congested packets is another important configuration setting for the smooth operation of the network.
-As mentioned above in the tradeoff between high throughput and low latency, setting the ECN threshold low helps achieve low latency, but at the cost of high throughput for larger flows.
-Figure 18 shows that setting a high ECN threshold has better performance for throughput-sensitive large traffic but slows down flow completion time for latency-sensitive smaller flows.
+As shown in Figure 18 above, setting the ECN threshold low helps achieve low latency, but at the cost of high throughput for larger flows.
+Setting a high ECN threshold has better performance for throughput-oriented traffic but slows down flow completion time for latency-sensitive smaller flows.
 As workloads change within the data center network an ideal solution is to dynamically adjust the ECN threshold to balance the tradeoff between high throughput and low latency.

 The congestion control algorithms enabled by ECN involve collaboration between network adapters and network switches.
 The ECN thresholds in switches and rate reduction and response parameters on NICs and protocol stacks on end stations need to be coordinated as the workload changes.
-This coordination can result in an untenable set of configuration parameters that need to be updated frequently.
+This coordination can result in an untenable set of configuration parameters that need to be updated in real-time.
 Many network operators only use a recommended static configuration based on the experience of engineers over time.
 However, the static configuration does not adapt to real-time changes in network traffic that are driven by measurable fluctuations in an application's I/O and communication profile.
 Different static settings can result in different service performance for the same application and using the same settings for different applications can result in sub-optimal performance for the aggregate of applications on the data center network.
-Measuring the characteristics of network traffic for the set of the application I/O and communication profiles can lead to a predictive algorithm that dynamically adjusts the ECN threshold in switches and rate reduction and response parameters at the end-station to optimize the balance between high throughput and low latency.
+Measuring the characteristics of network traffic for the set of the application I/O and communication profiles can lead to a predictive algorithm that dynamically adjusts the ECN threshold in switches and the rate reduction and response parameters at end-stations.

-New technologies to address new center problems
+New technologies to address new data center problems